-The COVID-19 Roadmap to ease the restrictions of Lockdown in England have been announced by the UK Government.
+The steps to ease the restrictions of Lockdown in England have been announced by the UK Government.

 In his statement to the House of Commons on Monday 22nd February, Prime Minister Boris Johnson announced the government roadmap that outlines how lockdown restrictions will be eased in England.
 The roadmap is in four steps.
 Before proceeding to the next step, the Government will examine the data to assess the impact of previous steps.

 This assessment will be based on four tests:

 - Evidence shows vaccines are sufficiently effective in reducing hospitalisations and deaths in those vaccinated.

 - Infection rates do not risk a surge in hospitalisations which would put unsustainable pressure on the NHS.

 - Assessment of the risks is not fundamentally changed by new variants of concern.

 There will be a minimum of five weeks between each step: four weeks for the data to reflect changes in restrictions; followed by seven days’ notice of the restrictions to be eased.

 Step 1 (two parts split between 8 and 29 March)